ayastreb/11route/_posts/en/2016/2016-04-16-menorca-spain.markdown

 </section>

 <section class="text-block">
-During the landing the plane is flying across almost the whole island and if the weather is good you could see the most of the island from above.
+During the landing the plane is flying across almost the whole island and if the weather is good you can see the most of the island from above.
 </section>

 <section class="image-gallery" itemscope itemtype="http://schema.org/ImageGallery">